katerinaelsasser/st-lucia/README.md

 This project contains information about the Carribean island, St Lucia.
 The aim of this single page website was to inform users about what is on the island before they book the holiday/travel to the island.
+This website must sell the island, meaning the website needs to be appealing.
 This includes a map of the location with markers on it and information about the hotels, restuarants, bars and more.